Folklore studies: From antiquities to lore

 Viewed as fragments from a pre-literate culture, these stories and objects were collected without context to be displayed and studied in museums and anthologies, just as bones and potsherds were gathered for the life sciences.
 Kaarle Krohn and Antti Aarne were active collectors of folk poetry in Finland.
 The Scotsman Andrew Lang is known for his 25 volumes of Andrew Lang's Fairy Books from around the world.
 Francis James Child was an American academic who collected English and Scottish popular ballads and their American variants, published as the Child Ballads.
-In the United States, both Mark Twain and Washington Irving drew on folklore to write their stories.
-One Samuel Clemens was also a charter member of the American Folklore Society.
+In the United States, Mark Twain was a charter member of the American Folklore Society.
+Both he and Washington Irving drew on folklore to write their stories.
+The 1825 novel Brother Jonathan by John Neal is recognized as the most extensive literary use of American folklore of its time.

 Aarne–Thompson and the historic–geographic method

 By the beginning of the 20th century these collections had grown to include artifacts from around the world and across several centuries.
 A system to organize and categorize them became necessary.
 Antti Aarne published a first classification system for folktales in 1910.
 It was later expanded into the Aarne–Thompson classification system by Stith Thompson and remains the standard classification system for European folktales and other types of oral literature.
 As the number of classified artifacts grew, similarities were noted in items which had been collected from very different geographic regions, ethnic groups and epochs.

 In an effort to understand and explain the similarities found in tales from different locations, the Finnish folklorists Julius and Kaarle Krohne developed the Historical-Geographical method, also called the Finnish method.
 Using multiple variants of a tale, this investigative method attempted to work backwards in time and location to compile the original version from what they considered the incomplete fragments still in existence.
-This was the search for the "Urform," which by definition was more complete and more "authentic" then the newer, more scattered versions.
+This was the search for the "Urform", which by definition was more complete and more "authentic" than the newer, more scattered versions.
 The historic-geographic method has been succinctly described as a "quantitative mining of the resulting archive, and extraction of distribution patterns in time and space".
 It is based on the assumption that every text artifact is a variant of the original text.
 As a proponent of this method, Walter Anderson proposed additionally a Law of Self-Correction, i.e. a feedback mechanism which would keep the variants closer to the original form.